Geo-location routing

 Geo controls target the vendor’s location, not the caller’s.
 They restrict where data is sent, not where requests originate.

 Geo-location settings live on the org-settings resource.
-Read access requires the view_org_settings permission; modifying the lists requires manage_org_settings.
+Read access requires the View organization settings permission.
+Modifying the lists requires Manage organization settings.
 Every change is recorded in the audit trail as an ORG_SETTINGS_UPDATED event.

 Can I combine allowed_regions and ignored_regions?